CFDI-Automatitation-MVP/Uvala_chatbot/CONTRIBUTING.md

-# Contributing to better-chatbot
+# Contributing to uvala

-Thank you for your interest in contributing to better-chatbot!
+Thank you for your interest in contributing to uvala!
 We welcome contributions from the community and truly appreciate your effort to improve the project.

 ---